University Clearing guide 2022

 - Do your victory dance – Off to university?
 It's now time to celebrate and get the lowdown on what's to come: what to take to uni, surviving freshers' week and getting your head around uni life.

 Tips on calling universities

-- Research the course – You don't need to know the entire course inside out before calling unis, but make sure you at least have a vague idea of what modules you'll be doing and what makes this course different from others.
+- Research the course – You don't need to know the entire course inside out before calling unis.
+But, make sure you at least have an idea of what modules you'll be doing and what makes this course different from others.

-- List specific reasons you're applying for the course – Think about why this course is a good match for you and your future ambitions and note them all down ahead of the phone call.
+- List specific reasons you're applying for the course – Think about why this course is a good match for you and your future ambitions.
+Note them all down ahead of the phone call.
 Talk up your best bits and try to sound positive.

 - Prepare questions to ask universities – This is a super quick way to impress your interviewer and demonstrate your interest in the course.
 For example, you could ask what kinds of graduate jobs their alumni have gone on to do, or how their course is structured and assessed.

-- Think about why you didn't make the grades – They might ask you this, so prepare an honest answer, and be upfront about any weaknesses you need to work on.
+- Think about why you didn't make the grades – They might ask you this, so prepare an honest answer.
+Be upfront about any weaknesses you need to work on.
 This shows them you've learnt from your experiences and want to improve.